ClevelandHenry22/DDOS-SimLab/README.md

 ```
 ![scapy](screenshots/scapy.png)

+`sudo apt install python3-scapy -y` -> *Installs Scapy through Kali's own package manager instead of pip.
+This is the correct method on modern Kali Linux and worked perfectly.*
+`sudo python3 -c "from scapy.all import IP, TCP, send; print('Scapy ready')"` -> *A quick one-line test that imports Scapy's core components.
+If it prints Scapy ready without errors, you're good to go.*

 ### Step 4 — Fix file permissions

- *Aftern creating the files in DDOS-SimLab folder make them executable this will come handy in the future*:
+*After creating the files in DDOS-SimLab folder make them executable this will come handy in the future*:
 ```
 # Fix permissions on the file
 chmod 644 ~/DDoS-SimLab/dashboard/index.html
+# means the owner can read and write, everyone else can only read

 # Fix permissions on the folders too
 chmod 755 ~/DDoS-SimLab/dashboard
 chmod 755 ~/DDoS-SimLab
+# means the folder is accessible to all users.
 ```

 ### Step 5 — Verify connectivity